epics-docs/how-tos/getting-started/installation-windows-msys2.rst

 During the compilation, there will probably be warnings, but there should be no error.
 You can choose any EPICS Base version to build, the procedure remains the same.

+Please refer to the chapter "Build Time" in :doc:`installation-windows` for ways to shorten your build.

 Quick test from MSYS2 Bash
 --------------------------
 As long as you haven't added the location of your programs to the ``PATH`` environment variable (see below), you will have to provide the whole path to run commands or `cd` into the directory they are located in and prefix the command with ``./``.